Wise vs Revolut: Full Comparison 2025

 • Revolut and Wise support a similar number of countries for international transfers – Wise supports more currencies

-• Wise international payment fees are based on currency, destination and payment value, from 0.43%; Revolut fees are flat across destinations, with the fee up to 5%, based on transfer value
+• Wise international payment fees are based on currency, destination and payment value, from 0.57%; Revolut fees are up to 5%, based on transfer value

 • Revolut and Wise both offer multi-currency accounts and cards – Wise accounts support more currencies

-• Wise has local account details for 10 currencies to receive payments, Revolut does not
+• Wise has local account details for 8+ currencies to receive payments, Revolut does not specify which account information you’ll receive – check in the app to see the details for your own account

 • Both Revolut and Wise are fully licensed and offer personal and business services